elserhumano/puppet_remediate/README.md

-# puppet_remediate
+# Puppet Remediate

-Lab with Puppet Remediate
+A lab with Puppet Remediate